agranlund/macemu/BasiliskII/src/Atari/readme.txt

 using roms from other Macintosh models.

 (68030)
-If you are low on memory then these 512K roms appear to work also:
+If you are low on memory then these 512K roms may work:
 MacII-CI (requires an FPU)
 MacII-SI (works with or without FPU)

 (68040-60)
-I am unsure which Quadra rom is "best", try one from a 650/700/800/900.
+I am unsure which Quadra rom is best, try one from a 650/700/800/900.
-Some '030 roms may work but I recommend using a proper 68040 rom.
+Some 68030 roms may work but I recommend using a proper 68040 rom.

 --------------------
 Graphics
 --------------------
 Native:
   MacOS can render directly and without emulation to:
     - ST and TT mono resolutions
     - Graphics card with a Mac compatible display mode (256 color mode is the safest bet)

-Emulation:
+Emulated:
-  BasiliskII will emulate graphics when the screen mode is not directly compatible.
-This is much slower than native graphics.
+  BasiliskII will emulate graphics when the Atari display mode is not directly compatible with MacOS.
+  This is *much* slower than native graphics.

+  You need at least 8MB RAM to use emulated graphics.

+  BasiliskII can translate the following display modes:

-  Atari 4bit  -> Mac 4bit + 8bit(*)
+   Atari 4bit  <-> Mac 4bit + 8bit(*)
-  Atari 8bit  -> Mac 8bit
+   Atari 8bit  <-> Mac 8bit
-  Atari 16bit -> Mac 16bit + 8bit(*)
+   Atari 16bit <-> Mac 16bit + 8bit(*)
-  Other 16bit -> Mac 16bit
+   Other 16bit <-> Mac 16bit

    (*) These 8bit modes are even slower.
-      For best performance you absolutely want the Atari in 8bit mode too.
+       You'll get the best performance when Atari and MacOS bit depths are matching.

-  Some special cases:
+  Special cases:
-    - ST-Low -> Mac 8bit 640x480 (scaled)
-    - TT-Low -> Mac 8bit 640x480 (scaled)
+    - ST-Low and TT-Low will emulate a 640x480x256 color Mac display.
+      Press the UNDO key to toggle viewport zoom.

-    - Graphics card set to an incompatible 16bit mode will use emulation to correct the color channels.
+    - A graphics card set to an incompatible 16bit mode will use emulation to correct the color channels.
+      This is obviously a lot slower than native rendering but colors will be correct.

 --------------------
 Sound